asosnovsky/SampleRProject/README.md

-SampleRProject
+R Project Folder Loader
 ==============

-A scaffold for an R project
+This was an attempt at making R projects automatically load from a single file